yoshuawuyts/gulp-watch/README.md

 For __batched__ mode we are using [`gulp-batch`](https://github.com/floatdrop/gulp-batch#api), so options from there are available.

+And of course options for [`gulp.src`](https://github.com/gulpjs/gulp#gulpsrcglobs-options) used too.
+If you do not want content from watch, then add `read: false` to options object.

 __Methods__:

 Returned Stream from constructor have some useful methods: